Transcranial Magnetic Stimulation

 Transcranial magnetic stimulation (TMS) is an in-office treatment for depression.
 TMS is designated for the treatment of Major Depressive Disorder in adult patients who have failed to receive adequate improvement from prior antidepressant medication.
 TMS does not require any anesthesia or sedation and has no systemic side effects or adverse effects on cognition or sleep.

-TMS helps activate the natural function of the brain’s neurotransmitters using non-invasive magnetic field similar to that of an MRI (magnetic resonance imaging).
+TMS helps activate the natural function of the brain’s neurotransmitters using a non-invasive magnetic field similar to that of an MRI (magnetic resonance imaging).
 Hennepin Healthcare uses the NeuroStar TMS therapy system.

 What is a treatment visit like?

 Each treatment is typically between 19 and 37 minutes and therapy is 5 days a week for 4 to 6 weeks.
-You are awake and alert during treatment and can resume normal activities immediately afterwards.
+You are awake and alert during treatment and can resume normal activities immediately afterward.
 We can provide things to read or watch during your treatment time.

 Frequently Asked Questions

 No, TMS is not the same as ECT and does not have the same mechanism of action.